 Ambulance service for the Hillsborough and outlying areas is provided by Ambulance NB.
 To ensure quick response, the ambulance is stored at an office within the Village between the hours of 8:00 am and 8:00 pm; after that, coverage is provided by a roaming ambulance.
 The paramedics also provide coverage at local events upon request.

+Household waste is collect by Miller Waste Systems.
 Household waste must be separated into three bags: blue transparent bags for Recyclables, green (certified compostable or transparent) bags for Organics and clear transparent bags for Garbage.
-Household garbage is collected on Tuesday mornings and must be curbside by 6:00 am, but not prior to 7:00 pm on the preceding day.
+Household garbage is collected on Thursday mornings and must be curbside by 7:00 am, but not prior to 7:00 pm on the preceding day.
 For more information on garbage separation, please visit: https://eco360.ca/

 Hillsborough is home of the TIGERS!
 Caledonia Regional High School (caledonia.nbed.nb.ca) and Hillsborough Elementary School (hillsboroughelementary.nbed.nb.ca) are staffed by over 50 school staff and educate over 500 students.

 To learn more or to get involved with the Hillsborough Elementary Home & School Association, please visit their Facebook page: https://www.facebook.com/groups/305816972813017/

 Visitor Information Center